 - 3-to-1 (extreme fullness: fabrics with body will stand away from the body and soft sheers will drape like a dream)

 For example, if the straight section is 10 inches long and you want to use a ratio of 1.5-to-1, then the section to be gathered needs to be 15 inches long.

 So now that you’ve got the 411 on ratios, let’s learn…

 Just so you know: The gathering technique described here is best suited for light- or medium-weight fabrics.

-- Mark the center point on both the section to be gathered and the narrower section.
+ONE, mark the center point on both the section to be gathered and the narrower section by snipping with embroidery scissors or water-soluble marking pen.
 This will make it easier on you to evenly gather the wider section later.
-In the image below, the arrows point to where I’ve marked or notched the center points.

-- Now, change your bobbin thread to a different colour than you are using for your needle thread.
-(In the image below, the bobbin thread is red.)
+TWO, change your bobbin thread to a different colour than you are using for your needle thread.

 Start your two lines of basting stitches 5/8 inch in from the raw edge at one end and end 5/8 inch in from the raw edge at the opposite end.
-In this example, 5/8 inch represents the seam allowance (SA) at the side seams.
+In this example, 5/8 inch represents the seam allowance (SA) at the side seams (SS).

 Gathering in halves will result in more even gathers and less frustration than trying to do an entire length in one go.

-- Next, adjust the gathers until they are evenly spaced.
+Then, adjust the gathers until they are evenly spaced on both sides.

 Hey, you!
 Yes, you did!